Previous Post: Canoeing The Steel – Day Four – Steel Lake

 Callan and many others mistakenly identify the Steel River here as Aster Lake.
 However, Aster Lake is actually found about five kilometres due east of the Steel River.
 The Garmin Topo Canada map above has Aster Lake correctly located, as does the Fed Govt topo 042E/07 map below –

 None of the government topos have a lake name for the confluence of the Steel and Little Steel Rivers, though the stretch from the confluence down to our campsite for the night has, in order, Burrow, Stewart, Savoie, and Mckernan Lakes.
 I would guess that a set of rapids or swifts would indicate the bottom of one “lake” and the top of another.
-Oddly, the Garmin Topo Canada map set has the same above sea level figures for the first three lakes as you paddle down from the confluence.
+Given the negligible drop from one lake to the other, the Garmin Topo Canada map set has the same above sea level figures in meters for the first three lakes as you paddle down from the confluence.

 I am making a real effort to get a great shot in the pic above.
 The funny thing is that all my DSLR flower shots turned out to be crap while Max’s Canon SX280 p&s captured the scene perfectly.
 After our moment with the flowers, we would paddle the 5.5 kilometres down to the bottom of Stewart Lake before we stopped for lunch.
 At first, as we started down the river, I recorded the location of the swifts we were zipping through but after three or four of them it struck me that the swifts were something to enjoy and did not need GPS exactness to deal with.
 I felt better when I put the GPS device away and just went with the flow of water.
 Looking at the GPS track just now, I see that we hit speeds of up to 11 kilometers an hour – if only for a few seconds at a time!
 Nevertheless – totally enjoyable!
 In the end, Haslam’s maps have all the swift and rapid info if you want a bit of a warning about upcoming “challenges”.
 There is a zip file of the gpx waypoints of our trip – and of the swifts and rapids in particular – which you can download here.
 (Ignore the sales pitch if you want; just click on No thanks, continue to view at the bottom of the page.)